hewner/csse403/ClassOutline.md

 1. Nothing's preventing you from limiting the way your Java application has side effects.
-Yeah, you can't get linguistic guarantees, but you can decide as a team to enforce (say) a strict stateless MVC paradigm like elm.
+Yeah, you can't get linguistic guarantees, but you can decide as a team to enforce (say) a strict stateless MVC paradigm like Haskell.

-2. If you like the way erlang handles inter-process communication, you can build a similar library in most any other language in a few days.
-Sure, you don't get exactly the benefit of the highly optimized BEAM virtual machine but chances are it'd still be plenty fast for what you are doing.

-3. Things called "inference engines" integrate functionality much like prolog into other languages.
+2. Things called "inference engines" integrate functionality much like prolog into other languages.
 All the features of declarative knowledge based reasoning, but you don't have to use it to build your GUI!

+3. Not always though - Rust is pretty much Rust, and without it's compile times guarantees it looses a lot of its special flavor.
+    Good thing this one is popular!

 If you truly understand the paradigm, you don't need the language.
 This was what I eventually learned about smalltalk.